kubeflow/community/elections/kubeflow-steering-committee-elections-2023.md

 # Kubeflow Project Steering Committee Elections 2023 #
 ## Guidelines, Timelines and Phases ##

-The Kubeflow Project is holding its first election for the Kubeflow Project Steering Committee (PSC).
-The PSC will also be responsible for helping to setting up of Technical Oversight Committee (TOC) that is responsible for defining and maintaining the technical vision of the Kubeflow Project and an Administrative Oversight Committee (AOC) that is responsible for defining and maintaining the outreach, growth and other non-code specific items of the Kubeflow project.
+The Kubeflow Project is holding its first election for the Kubeflow Project Steering Committee (KSC).
+The KSC will also be responsible for helping to setting up of Technical Oversight Committee (TOC) that is responsible for defining and maintaining the technical vision of the Kubeflow Project and an Administrative Oversight Committee (AOC) that is responsible for defining and maintaining the outreach, growth and other non-code specific items of the Kubeflow project.
 The TOC and AOC will be set up at a future date and will have its own defining role in the Kubeflow project.

-The PSC responsibilities and operations are defined [here](https://github.com/kubeflow/community/blob/master/proposals/STEERING-COMMITTEE.md).
-The PSC is intended to be a resource in the community that both guides the direction of the Kubeflow Project and acts as a resource to the TOC, AOC, Working Groups (WG), Special Interest Groups (SIG) and Teams.
-Their role is also to help define what new WGs, SIGs and Teams.
+The KSC responsibilities and operations are defined [here](https://github.com/kubeflow/community/blob/master/proposals/STEERING-COMMITTEE.md).

-The Project Steering Committee elections process for open positions will start on **4 December 2023**.
+The KSC elections process for open positions will start on **4 December 2023**.

 More details about the Kubeflow election process can be found in the [Kubeflow Election Process document](https://github.com/kubeflow/community/blob/master/proposals/kubeflow-steering-committee-election-proposal.md).